#Authorization and authentication

 #Requirements

-- You have access to an Akeneo PIM (get your App developer starter kit)
+- You have access to an Akeneo Product Cloud sandbox (Please refer to our App developer starter kit)

 - You're familiar with the OAuth 2.0 flow in Akeneo